 As part of Yamaha’s top-line Grand Concert Series, the GC22C is typical of higher quality guitars that promise nuanced sound and expression.
-As the tonewoods age, the tonal richness improves.
+As the tonewoods age with time, the tonal richness will improve.

 The GC22 has solid Rosewood for its back and sides and the top is either solid American Red Cedar or solid European Spruce.
 You can expect a GC22 to sound big and sustained.
 Trebles are not overpowered by the bass.
 Even owners of the excellent CGS192 will find the GC22 a step up the ladder.